arbor-sim/arbor/doc/tutorial/single_cell_bluepyopt.rst

    cell = arbor.cable_cell(morpho, labels, decor)
    arbor.write_component(cell, 'path/to/l5pc_cable_cell.acc')

-After loading this in file in the GUI with ``File > Cable cell > Load``, we can click the ``Locations`` and ``Cell`` tab to obtain the following overview.
+After loading this file in the GUI with ``File > Cable cell > Load``, we can click the ``Locations`` and ``Cell`` tab to obtain the following overview.

 .. figure:: single_cell_bluepyopt_gui_l5pc_overview.png
     :width: 800
     :align: center
+    :class: with-border

+    Apical view on the layer-5 pyramidal cell morphology with axon-replacement performed.
+The replacement axon is not visible from this perspective as hidden by the soma (red).
+Colour legend for regions on the left.

-As a first attempt to formulate the location at 660 µm from the soma, we can use
+The first extra recording of the ``bAP`` protocol is located at 660 µm from the soma.
+As a first attempt to formulate this location using Arbor's S-expression syntax for :ref:`regions <labels-region-expr>` and :ref:`locsets <labels-locset-expr>`, we can use

 .. code-block::